uthcode/learntosolveit/source/python.rst

 * Unknown charset for headers in email module.
 * zipfile.py end of central directory detection not robust.
 * test_threadsignals was failing on freebsd old version.
-* REMOTE_USER collision in wsgiref, the bug was withdrawn.
 * What is a _weakref.proxy?
 * os.getpriority and os.setpriority ?
 * When to use the PY_BEGIN_THREAD and PY_END_THREAD.